Database transaction: Transactional databases

 A transactional database is a DBMS that provides the ACID properties for a bracketed set of database operations (begin-commit).
+Transactions ensure that the database is always in a consistent state, even in the event of concurrent updates and failures.
 All the write operations within a transaction have an all-or-nothing effect, that is, either the transaction succeeds and all writes take effect, or otherwise, the database is brought to a state that does not include any of the writes of the transaction.
 Transactions also ensure that the effect of concurrent transactions satisfies certain guarantees, known as isolation level.
 The highest isolation level is serializability, which guarantees that the effect of concurrent transactions is equivalent to their serial (i.e. sequential) execution.

 Most modern relational database management systems support transactions.
 NoSQL databases prioritize scalability along with supporting transactions in order to guarantee data consistency in the event of concurrent updates and accesses.

 In a database system, a transaction might consist of one or more data-manipulation statements and queries, each reading and/or writing information in the database.
 Users of database systems consider consistency and integrity of data as highly important.
 A simple transaction is usually issued to the database system in a language like SQL wrapped in a transaction, using a pattern similar to the following: